vimorra/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/11-blue-green.md

 # Blue Green Deployment

-Here you find the details of the steps to adopt the blue green deployment pattern.
+Here you find the details of the steps to deploy the blue green pattern.
 The reference implementation is based on the existing secure baseline implementation with the addition of new data structure to add abstraction to manage multiple AKS clusters, in this case 2 AKS clusters, the blue and green, and additional supporting azure resources like: Application Gateway and Public DNS Zone.

 The new introduced data structures are:

 - Application Gateway map to deploy the blue and green Application Gateways, there is a one to one mapping between the AKS clusters and Application Gateways due to the adoption of the AGIC addon for AKS.
-Below the data structure and related documentation.
+Below is the data structure and related documentation.
 By default only the blue application gateway is deployed.

 ```
 locals {